brunohoppe/angularbootstrap/README.md

-A little server made with Go serving some templates made with angularjs and bootstrap
+A little server made with Go serving some templates for tests.